20 Facts about Akhenaten

-- Known before as Amenhotep IV, he changed his name to Akhenaten to reflect his close link with the new supreme deity.
+- Early on in his reign he was known as Amenhotep IV, but he changed his name to Akhenaten to reflect his close link with the new supreme deity of his making.

 - Akhenaten was married to Queen Nefertiti, one of the most famous of all ancient Egyptian women.

 - Nefertiti was one of the most influential queens.
-Paintings show here conducting religious ceremonies with Akhenaten as an equal.
+Paintings show her conducting religious ceremonies with Akhenaten as an equal.

 - Nefertiti’s mummy was never found.
 Archaeologist June Fletcher claimed she found Nefertiti’s badly-mutilated mummy in a side chamber of the Tomb of Amenhotep II in the Valley of the Kings.
 Most scholars are not convinced.